docker/docs/language/rust/develop.md

 ## Summary

-In this section, you took a look at setting up your Compose file to run your Rust application and database with single command.
+In this section, you took a look at setting up your Compose file to run your Rust application and database with a single command.

 Related information:
  - [Docker volumes](../../storage/volumes.md)